Hampshire’s geographical position on the south coast of England allows it to benefit from fresh breezy coastlines, as well as lush green countryside.

 Do you consider yourself to be daring?
 Living life on the edge is one thing, but are you brave enough to jump off it?

-Begin by climbing the 100 steps of the tower’s hidden staircase, then step onto a metal platform 25 metres above sea level and leap fearlessly in a harnessed descent.
+Considered one of the more daring things to do in Hampshire; begin by climbing the 100 steps of the tower’s hidden staircase, then step onto a metal platform 25 metres above sea level and leap fearlessly in a harnessed descent.

 The Drop costs £18 for adults, or £15 for children (11- 15 years).
 This experience is not suitable for children under age 11 on account of how terrifying it is.